Marcus-UK/CV/README.md

 *Contact Centre Agent*

-This was a temporarary contract for a large utilities provider.
+This was a temporary contract for a large utilities provider.

 - Worked in a busy call centre dealing with high volumes of customer billing queries.
 - Developed a highly professional phone manner.